Ocean Voyager Webcam

 How many different kinds of sharks are living in the Ocean Voyager exhibit?

-The Ocean Voyager Gallery is home to five different kinds of sharks: The whale shark, blacktip reef shark, spotted and tassled wobbegong shark and zebra shark.
+The Ocean Voyager Gallery is home to six different kinds of sharks: The whale shark, blacktip reef shark, sandbar shark, spotted and tassled wobbegong shark and zebra shark.

 How large is the Ocean Voyager exhibit?